 You will be made to wear proper eye protection, depending on the type of laser being used.
 The outer layers of your skin are also protected using a cold gel or a cooling device.
 This helps the laser to penetrate your skin.
 After this, a full pulse light is exposed to the area concerned.
 After completion of the process, you will be given ice packs, cold water and anti-inflammatory creams for easing any discomfort you feel.

 For a few days after a laser hair removal session, your treated skin area may look and feel like a sunburn.
 You need to apply moisturisers for healing.
 You can wear make-up if the treatment has been undertaken on your skin.
 The treated hair falls out within the next one month.
 You should wear sunscreen for preventing colour changes on your treated skin area.
 In people with a dark complexion, blisters are sometimes likely.
+If you wish to discuss about any specific problem, you can consult a dermatologist.

 Some of us are born with freckles and some acquire them, mostly due to sun exposure.
 They are not common on dark skin, but those of us with lighter complexion have to bear the brunt of these brown dot-like blemishes.
 If you’ve been waiting for information on easy and super-fast ways to get rid of freckles, you’ve just got lucky.